 While you are looking at the builders’ documentation that protects you from risk, ask this question as well.

-Even an experienced custom custom home builder with good references and year of experiences can make mistakes.
+Even an experienced custom home builder with good references and years of experiences can make mistakes.
 Hopefully that will not occur.
 However, if it does, you need to be protected with at least a one-year warranty.
 Ask for the specifics of a company’s home warranty – what is covered and what isn’t – and if you feel at all confused about the warranty terms, bring it to a qualified attorney for review.

 We have very clear warranty guarantees in each and every contract.
 We warranty all of our new home construction against defects, faulty material, and/or workmanship in strict accordance with the state of California’s Laws that relate to Contractor’s responsibilities.